 However, the sheer expanse of the FAST market can be overwhelming.
 Curated inventory packages introduce more efficiency to programmatic and make it easier for buyers to access quality, relevant inventory at scale.
 With fully vetted premium and direct supply, marketers can trust their ads will appear in brand-safe environments.

-Buyers can curate inventory by a number of factors, including content signals like genre, show, content rating, device, and more, offering a customizable way to simplify the buying workflow.
+Buyers can curate inventory by a number of factors, including content signals like genre, show, content rating, device, and more, offering a customisable way to simplify the buying workflow.
 Content signal transparency will improve as the streaming TV industry matures, which will enable even more interesting and granular targeting options for buyers.

 It’s time for media buyers to adapt to evolving viewership trends and follow the audience to FAST.
 What’s largely an untapped opportunity today will quickly become a mainstay in media plans as agencies and brands look to reach their desired audiences at scale and in premium environments.